Dear Pastors, Youth Workers, Lay Leaders,

 I am so grateful for you.
 Thank you for the work you’ve done raising up these faithful young people, loving them well, and bearing witness to the love of Christ.
 We at LCM understand ourselves as a part of the ecology of the church – working in partnership with the parishes our students come from and will return to.

 We rely on you for financial support, intergenerational mentoring, student referrals, and for the great work you do with your students.
-And in turn, we nurture the faith of young people on the campus of the U, learn and reflect, and do our best to report back to you on what we’re learning with and from these young folks about what the church of the 21st Century might look like.
+And in turn, we nurture the faith of young people attending the University of Minnesota-Twin Cities, learn and reflect, and do our best to report back to you on what we’re learning with and from these young folks about what the church of the 21st Century might look like.

-- Get them connected on campus!
+- Make a plan with them!
 Have a conversation, 1:1 or in a small group, and talk with them about faith in college.
 What do they want?
 What are they hopeful for?
 What do you hope for them?
 Encourage them to get connected with a faith community on campus (I’d love it if it was Lutheran Campus Ministry, of course!).
 Refer them to campus ministries across the country using this link.

 - Give them Words!
 Talk with your people about the variety of voices they will hear on campus.
 Discuss the differences in theological perspectives and encourage them to find their own words to give voice to what they believe to be about God.
 They will certainly encounter people who have black and white ideas about who God is, who God is not, and if God exists.
 It’s important for them to have something to say, even (and especially) if it’s nuanced.